 Several federal laws help provide some protection against genetic discrimination in health insurance.
 These laws include the Health Insurance Portability and Accountability Act (HIPAA) of 1996 (specifically Title I: Health Care Access, Portability, and Renewability); the Social Security Act (SSA); and the HIPAA privacy rule.
 HIPAA prohibits group health plans from imposing a preexisting condition exclusion on the basis of genetic information or establishing eligibility requirements for any individual based on genetic information.
 However, HIPAA does not prohibit a group health plan from charging all members of a group higher premiums on the basis of an individual's genetic information.
-The SSA contains provisions that prohibit discrimination in the pricing or issuance of Medigap policies on the basis of health status, but it does not specifically state that health status includes genetic information.
+The SSA contains provisions that prohibit discrimination in the pricing or issuance of Medigap policies on the basis of health status.
+However, those protections generally expire six months after a person becomes eligible for Medigap, and they do not expressly extend to genetic information.
+In addition, the SSA does not currently prohibit an issuer of a Medicare supplemental policy from requesting or requiring genetic testing.

-12 David Hess, "Genetic Discrimination Bill Stalls in House," Congress Daily, Apr.
-20, 2004.
+&lt;sup>12 David Hess, "Genetic Discrimination Bill Stalls in House," Congress Daily, April 20, 2004.